Cybersecurity CMM Exemplars and Design Lessons

 Open questions

 - Cumulative vs. independent domain scoring?
 CMMC’s cumulative model is auditor-friendly but punishes balanced-but-young programs.
-Independent domain scores (NIST AI RMF style) are more honest but harder to communicate.
+Independent domain scores in the NIST AI RMF style — the RMF scores risk per GOVERN/MAP/MEASURE/MANAGE function rather than as a single cumulative ladder — are more honest but harder to communicate.

 - Who certifies?
 AIUC-1 has Schellman; ISO 42001 has 15 accredited bodies.
 An open AI-CMM needs the same accreditation pipeline or it stays advisory.